NBA Rumors: After Tony Parker’s Departure, Spurs Should Consider Signing Isaiah Thomas, ‘Sportskeeda’ Suggests

 — Zesty Boston Celtics (@zesty_celtics) July 7, 2018

-Isaiah Thomas will be an ideal target for the Spurs since he is not expected to demand a huge contract in free agency.
-According to Adrian Wojnarowski of ESPN (h/t Boston.com), Thomas could only seek a cheap one-year deal like DeMarcus Cousins.
+Isaiah Thomas would be an ideal target for the Spurs since he is not expected to demand a huge contract in free agency.
+According to Adrian Wojnarowski of ESPN, as reported by the Boston Globe, Thomas could only seek a cheap one-year deal like DeMarcus Cousins.
 Thomas could use the opportunity to prove that he is 100 percent healthy and has returned to his All-Star form.
 This will enable him to increase his value when he becomes an unrestricted free agent in the summer of 2019.

-Before he suffered a hip injury, Thomas was a strong candidate for 2017 Most Valuable Player award.
+Before he suffered a hip injury, Thomas was a strong candidate for the 2017 Most Valuable Player award.
 In his last season with the Boston Celtics, he averaged 28.9 points and 5.9 assists on 46.3 percent shooting from the field and 37.9 percent from beyond the arc.
-If he can establish the same performance in San Antonio, it will not be a surprise if the Spurs become a major threat in the Western Conference next season.
+If he can establish the same performance in San Antonio, it would not be a surprise if the Spurs become a major threat in the Western Conference next season.

 As of now, it remains unknown if the Spurs have any interest in signing Isaiah Thomas in free agency.
 So far, their main priority is to fix their relationship with Kawhi Leonard and convince him to sign the massive contract extension this summer.